SangResidata/Python-Data-Cleaning-Study-Case/README.md

-Data Cleaning Study Case using Python.
+# Data Cleaning Study Case using Python
-In this case we use Customer Satisfaction Survey as Dataset.
+in this case we use Customer Satisfaction Survey as Dataset.

 we use 9 steps to clean the dataset:
 STEP 1 : LOAD & INSPECT
 STEP 2 : CLEAN COLUMN NAMES
 STEP 3 : FIX DATA TYPES